MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 ## Test

-To test the Device Guard signing, download your organization's root certificate from the Microsoft Store for Business Portal.
+To test the Device Guard signing, download your certificate from the Microsoft Store for Business Portal.

 1. Sign in to the [Microsoft Store for Business](https://businessstore.microsoft.com/).
 2. Select **Manage** and then select **Settings**.
 3. View **Devices**.
 4. View **Download your organization's root certificate for use with Device Guard**
 5. Click **Download**

-Deploy this certificate to your device.
+Install the root certificate to the **Trusted Root Certification Authorities** on your device .
 Install your newly signed app to verify that you have successfully signed your app with Device Guard signing.

 ## Common errors